dewitt4/Cloud-Custodain/docs/source/azure/gettingstarted.rst

 * Filters to narrow down the set of resources
 * Actions to take on the filtered set of resources

-For this tutorial we will add a tag to all virtual machines with the name "Hello" and the value "World".
+For this tutorial we will filter to a VM of a specific name, then add the tag ``Hello: World``.

-Create a file named ``custodian.yml`` with this content:
+Create a file named ``custodian.yml`` with this content, and update ``my_vm_name`` to match an existing VM.

+*note: Some text editors (VSCode) inject invalid whitespace characters when copy/pasting YAML from a browser*

 .. code-block:: yaml

     policies:
         - name: my-first-policy
           description: |
-            Adds a tag to all virtual machines
+            Adds a tag to a virtual machines
           resource: azure.vm
+          filters:
+            - type: value
+              key: name
+              value: my_vm_name
           actions:
            - type: tag
              tag: Hello